-Other approaches that many people find helpful for anxiety include:
+Other approaches with good evidence for anxiety include:

 | Therapy | Evidence | Notes |